danielkheyfets/pluralization-test-task/README.md

 You don't need to explicitly give the number for pluralization.
 The number can be accessed within local messages via pre-defined named arguments {{count}} and/or {{n}}.
 You can overwrite those pre-defined named arguments if necessary.

 ### In the following code examples "input" is a string with different pluralization values of "car" or "point".
-You will find the result of the Pluralize function, which is the proper pluralized value  of the "input", choseen by the second numeric parameter(count)
+You will find the result of the Pluralize function, which is the proper pluralized value  of the "input", chosen based on the second numeric parameter(count)

 **Basic Example:**